ilyausorov/meanjs-stack-MVC/README.md

 # meanjs-stack-MVC
-Reorganized the MEANJS.org repo into an easier to work with folder structure based on using MVC first
+Reorganized the MEANJS.org repo into an easier to work with folder structure based on using MVC first.
+Hope this helps folks use the Mean stack more easily.

 Obviously full credit to the Meanjs team for this fantastic stack: https://github.com/meanjs/mean.
 See their page for full instructions.